node-class-may-2023/ComIT_Node/first-site.md

 ## Publish our Site

 At this point we created our first web but we can only access it from our computer as it's running locally.
 To be able to publish it we need a free hosting and a domain.
-For this we will use [GitHub Pages](https://pages.github.com/)
+For this we will use [GitHub Pages](https://pages.github.com/).
+Now the next section moves quickly but we will cover Git in the next section.

 1. Open a browser and navigate to https://github.com/join.
 2. Set up your account.
 Pick a username that is professional since employeers will look at this account.
 Click "Create an account".